caddison/AeroCompanion/README.md

 **Return to Home**: Command the drone to return to its launch point.

-**Capture Data**: Record visual, thermal, or sensor data for later analysis or real-time transmission to the user.
+**Capture Data**: Record visual data for later analysis or real-time transmission to the user.

 ---